Loader

 Antara

 As India’s elderly population grows, the need for comprehensive elderly care services in India has never been more critical.According to the Longitudinal Ageing Study of India (LASI), nearly 20% of seniors report feelings of loneliness or social isolation, which can have severe impacts on their mental and physical health.
 This is where modern care homes, offering assisted living and memory care, play a transformative role.
-Beyond providing medical support and safety, these communities prioritise social engagement as a cornerstone of senior happiness and well-being.
+Beyond providing medical support and safety, these communities prioritise social engagement in care homes as a cornerstone of senior happiness and well-being.

 Expert Senior Care, Apno Jaisi